FlyableDev/FlyableDoc/docs/faq.md

 ### Can my Python code call a Flyable module?

 Not for now.
 Right now, Flyable only creates static modules to facilitate calls from Flyable to Flyable and calls from Flyable to Python.
-We do expect to make it work for the 0.9 release.
+We do expect to make it work in the future.

 <br />
 <br />